cpchalk/gpcheckx/README.md

 # gpcheckx

-A kbmag program used to efficiently find the word differences  needed to build the correct automatic structure of a group gpname.
+A kbmag program that can be used to efficiently find the word differences
+needed to build the correct automatic structure of a group gpname.
 It uses some ideas from the MAF system for building automatic structures.
 For background material and concepts, see